Human (Brandy album): Recording and production

-Norwood began recording the album in 2005.
+Brandy originally began recording her fifth studio album in 2005.
 Breaking away from her usual formula which saw her setting up projects with former main producers such as Keith Crouch, Rodney "Darkchild" Jerkins and Timbaland, she entered the studio with several songwriters and producers to record new music, including Louis Winding and Frederik Tao from Danish production team Maximum Risk.
-The duo produced several songs for Norwood, including both "Honey" and "Sweet Nothings", all of which were penned by frequent collaborator Kenisha Pratt.
-Over the following months, Norwood continued recording contract-free with a vast of producers such as Rockwilder and production duo Tim & Bob who finished several demos with her.
-Her new management also arranged further recording sessions with fellow client Bryan Michael Cox and his production partners Adonis Shropshire and WyldCard at the Track Record Studios in North Hollywood.
-Supposed to produce her whole album at the time, they worked on a number of ballads and midtempo songs reminiscent of their other productions, including a song called "Cry".
+The duo produced several songs for Brandy, including both "Honey" and "Sweet Nothings," all of which were penned by frequent collaborator Kenisha Pratt.
+Over the following months, Brandy continued recording contract-free with a vast of producers such as Rockwilder and production duo Tim & Bob who finished several demos with her.
+Her new management also arranged further recording sessions with fellow client Bryan Michael Cox and his production partners Adonis Shropshire, Eric Hudson and WyldCard at the Track Record Studios in North Hollywood.
+Supposed to produce her whole album at the time, tentatively titled "Sweet Nothings", they worked on a number of ballads and midtempo songs reminiscent of their other productions, including a song called "Make Me Cry."
 In June 2006, Cox announced that he would serve as the album's executive producer, but direction changes resulting from additional sessions left his songs unused.

-In December 2006, Norwood was involved in a fatal automobile accident on Los Angeles' San Diego (405) Freeway.
-The accident claimed the life of the 38-year-old driver of a Toyota that was struck by Norwood's Range Rover.
-Norwood was neither arrested nor charged with vehicular manslaughter due to insufficient evidence.
+In December 2006, Brandy was involved in a fatal automobile accident on Los Angeles' San Diego (405) Freeway.
+The accident claimed the life of the 38-year-old driver of a Toyota that was struck by Brandy's Range Rover.
+Brandy was neither arrested nor charged with vehicular manslaughter due to insufficient evidence.
 Nevertheless, multiple lawsuits were filed against her, all of which were ultimately settled out of court by her civil attorney.
-Posing an extraordinary hardship for Norwood and her family, she stepped down from her role as a judge on the second season of the amateur talent contest America's Got Talent and went into hiatus.
-Expanding on dealing with the aftermath of the tragedy, Norwood explained, "I just wanted people to know that this wasn't news.
+Posing an extraordinary hardship for Brandy and her family, she stepped down from her role as a judge on the second season of the amateur talent contest America's Got Talent and went into hiatus.
+Expanding on dealing with the aftermath of the tragedy, Brandy explained, "I just wanted people to know that this wasn't news.
 It's not something that should be talked about like it's gossip.
 You don't like me?
 Fine.
 But don't use this situation to try to hurt me, because the guilt of being involved is enough.
 It's something that I'll never truly, truly get over."
-While the accident put a halt on the album's production, Norwood soon resumed recording which she found to be therapeutic: "I had to face it and find the strength to move forward.
+While the accident put a halt on the album's production, Brandy soon resumed recording which she found to be therapeutic: "I had to face it and find the strength to move forward.
 Connecting back with music has definitely helped me through everything.
 Once I got back in the studio, the butterflies went away."